lukso-network/docs/docs/networks/network-guides/switch-consensus-clients.md

 :::tip

-The name of the directory `myLUKSOnode/` can be changed in the examples below.
+The name `myLUKSOnode` has to be changed to your node directory's name.

 :::